geoffreyporto/resume/README.md

   * Launched a new platform called Yappstars that connect the fan with their celebrity. see here: [http://yappstars.com/](http://yappstars.com/ "YappStars")

-  * Defined and designed new solutions and software architectures.
+  * Defined and designed new solutions and software architectures for internal systems.

-  * Support technical for solve problems of software development and solutions.
+  * Support technical for solve problems of software development.

   * Builds proof-of-concepts for adopt new technologies of Recommendation Engine with prediction.io.